euro-hpc-pl/SpinGlassPEPS.jl/docs/src/algorithm.md

 ```@raw html
 <img src="../images/lattice.png" width="200%" class="center"/>
 ```
-In order to adress this three types of geometries using tensor networks, we represent the problem as a Potts Hamiltonian.
-To that end we group together sets of variables.
+In order to adress graph geometries with large unit cells using tensor networks, we represent the problem as a Potts Hamiltonian.
+To that end we group together sets of binary variables into clusters with a reduced number of variables of larger dimensions.
 In this framework Ising problem translates to:
 ```math
 H(\underline{x}_{\bar{N}}) = \sum_{\langle m,n\rangle \in \mathcal{F}} E_{x_m x_n} + \sum_{n=1}^{\bar{N}} E_{x_n}
 ```
 where $\mathcal{F}$ forms a 2D graph, in which we indicate nearest-neighbour interactions with blue lines, and diagonal connections with green lines in the picture above.
-Each $x_n$ takes $d$ values with  $d=2^4$ for square diagonal, $d=2^{24}$ for Pegasus and $2^{16}$ for Zephyr geometry.
+In this example, $x_n$ takes $d$ values with  $d=2^4$ for square diagonal, $d=2^{24}$ for Pegasus and $2^{16}$ for Zephyr geometry (in the maximal case when all qubits are operational).
 $E_{x_n}$ is an intra-node energy of the corresponding binary-variables configuration, and $E_{x_n x_m}$ is inter-node energy.
 ```@raw html
 <img src="../images/clustering.png" width="200%" class="center"/>